jwtill/Pierres_Bakery/README.md

 ### Download and populate project
 - Ensure that you have installed the latest versions of Git ([instructions](https://github.com/git-guides/install-git))
 - In your command line, clone this repository using `$ git clone https://github.com/jwtill/Pierres_Bakery`
-- Navigate to the project directory, run `dotnet restore` to add the neccesary files for testing
+- Navigate to the Bakery.Tests, run `dotnet restore` to add the neccesary files for testing
-- Use the command `$ dotnet build` in the `Bakery` folder to build the project, then `dotnet build`
+- Use the command `$ dotnet build` in the `Bakery` folder to build the project, then `dotnet run` to start the application.
 - To run tests, navigate to the Bakery.Tests folder and use the command `$ dotnet test`